manuelbieh/react-book/advanced-concepts/refs.md

 With React 16.3, we've seen the introduction of the top-level API method `React.createRef()`.
 It resembles the usage of **callback refs** but differs in a few cases.
 As was the case with **callback refs**, you also need to take of ref handling yourself and it is still common practice to assign the **ref** to an **instance property**.

-Instead of passing an almost identical method in the form of `(el) => { this.property = el }` each time, the reference is already created during the instantiation of the component which is then gibven to the `ref` prop of the element.
+Instead of passing an almost identical method in the form of `(el) => { this.property = el }` each time, the reference is already created during the instantiation of the component which is then given to the `ref` prop of the element.

 ```jsx
 import React from 'react';